Eschatologue/CM_wiki/docs/class/ranger/gloom-stalker.md

 The Psychic damage of your Dreadful Strike becomes 2d8.
 In addition, when you use the Dreadful Strike effect of your Dread Ambusher feature, you can cause one of the following additional effects:

-&emsp; ***Sudden Strike***.
+***Sudden Strike***.
 You can make another attack with the same weapon against a different creature that is within 5 feet of the original target and that is within the weapon's range.

-&emsp; ***Mass Fear.*** The targets and each creature within 10 feet of it must make a Wisdom saving throw against your must make a Wisdom saving throw against your Spell Save DC.
+***Mass Fear.*** The targets and each creature within 10 feet of it must make a Wisdom saving throw against your must make a Wisdom saving throw against your Spell Save DC.
 On a failed save, a creature has the Frightened condition until the start of your next turn.

 ### Level 17: Shadowy Dodge